Skip to main content

 3. HOW DO I APPLY?

-Due to our current waiting list we are not accepting applications at this time.
+Due to overwhelming interest, we are not accepting applications at this time.

-Call 330 263-1713 if you have any questions and to check on the status of the application process.
-You need to make this call once a month to assure that we know of your continued interest.
+You are able to get on our wait list for an application.
+Call 330-263-1713 to be placed on the application wait list.
+You will need to make monthly "Call-ins" to assure that we know of your continued interest when we are able to send out applications.
 Also, during the time you are waiting for an application you should clear up any credit issues such as collections, past due account, amounts owing from repossession, etc. The better your credit the better your application will viewed.

 4. WHAT HAPPENS AFTER I COMPLETE MY APPLICATION?